MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>Oracle WebCenter</h3>
                         <p>by <a href="https://www.bainsight.com">BA Insight</a></p>
-                        <p>The WebCenter Connector integrates WebCenter with Microsoft Search, making it easier for users throughout the organization to find important information stored in WebCenter without the need to directly log in and perform a separate search.</p>
+                        <p>The WebCenter Connector integrates WebCenter with Microsoft Search, making it easier for users throughout the organization to find important information stored in WebCenter without the need to directly log in and do a separate search.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.bainsight.com/connectors/oracle-webcenter-connector-sharepoint-azure-elasticsearch"><font color="0065BA">More details</font></a>
                         </p>